lenskit/java.lenskit.org/documentation/evaluator/walkthrough/index.md

 LensKit evaluations are driven by *evaluator scripts*, which define a set of operations such as crossfolding a data set an running a train-test evaluation over it.
-By convention, these script files are named `eval.groovy`, but can pick a different name (and specify it with the `-f` option to `lenskit eval` if you want to have multiple different evaluations in one directory.
+By convention, these script files are named `eval.groovy`; if you are running several different experiments on the same data set(s), it is useful to put them in separate `.groovy` files and select the one you want with the `-f` option to `lenskit eval`.

 Consider again the evaluation script from the [Quick Start guide](../quickstart/):